The Indian Runner: Production

 "She was working on a level far above the rest of us.
 The concentration and vulnerability that she invested in the scene were remarkable.
 Heart-breaking.
 The fact that most of us knew that she was dying of ovarian cancer as she showed us the emotional disintegration of the character made the experience all the more poignant.

 I will always remember the three days we spent working on that ambitious scene: the sense of family, the pride in acting with her, the undercurrent of loss.
 She left Omaha and her native Nebraska, returning to New York the day after completing her job with us.
 That was the last time I saw her.”

 US political strategist Steve Bannon was an executive producer of The Indian Runner.

 Reception

 Critical response

 The Indian Runner was, for the most part, positively received.
-It has a 'fresh' rating of 74% on Rotten Tomatoes.
+It has a 'fresh' rating of 76% on Rotten Tomatoes from 17 reviews.
 Roger Ebert of the Chicago Sun-Times gave the film a positive review, writing that Joe and Frank represent not only the two sides of manhood in society, but also, possibly, the two sides of Sean Penn's own character.